About Mend Counseling

 Christina brings understanding to the misunderstood.
 Whether labeled as “borderline,” feelings of being on the outside looking in, or just a general need put words to what it’s like to “be me,” she is fascinated by both the art and science of psychotherapy.
 Christina utilizes the latest tools such as DBT in addition to depth orientation.

-• Keely Cruz (She/Her)
+• Jessica Cuellar (She/Her)

 • Bald man smiling with glasses, beard, and blue shirt.